 A lot of first-time mutual fund investors have questions about taxes—and for good reason, too.
-The fact is that mutual funds are a unique type of investment vehicle that is different from stocks, bonds, and other financial products.
+Mutual funds are a unique investment vehicle compared to stocks, bonds, and other financial products.

 And that’s true of taxes, as well.